How to access national parks and hiking trails in Estonia by public transport

 How to get to Pakri Peninsula by public transport?

-Take a train to Paldiski – once a Soviet naval base, still an important port from where you can take a boat to Sweden.
+Super easy.
+Simply take a train from Balti Jaam to Paldiski – once a Soviet naval base, still an important port where you can take a boat to Sweden.
+The ticket costs €3,90 (online) or €4,10 (station or train).
 You can follow the Baltic Coastal Hiking Route from Paldiski, which coincides with the Pakri Peninsula Hiking Trail.
-Rather than retracing your steps, you can continue on the east side of the peninsula and return by train from Põllküla or Laoküla.
+Rather than retracing your steps from the lighthouse, you can continue on the east side of the peninsula and return by train from Põllküla or Laoküla (both €3,90/4,10).
 Vice versa is an option, too, but I’d recommend starting early from Paldiski to get the cliffs to yourself.
+(Prices last checked in November 2024.)

 Camping on Pakri Peninsula?